 Also-also-also, we have a new shirt in the Beth Woolsey store online.

 I call it the “Let’s Support Each Other” shirt because that’s what this site is all about.
 BEING SUPPORTIVE.

-Interestingly, my brother, who’s in charge of the 5 Kids Store because I promised him if he was really, really diligent he’d someday earn an entire packet of gum, created that shirt even though I did NOT tell him about my boob situation.
+Interestingly, my brother, who’s in charge of the Beth Woolsey store because I promised him if he worked really, really hard he’d someday earn enough for an entire packet of gum, created that shirt even though I did NOT tell him about my boob situation.
 (Hey!
 Score one for me being socially appropriate!)

 No; he was creating THIS shirt…